 The League is proud to welcome new honorary members into our ranks each year.
 The Honorary Membership award is presented to distinguished individuals as a mark of distinction and appreciation for special achievements and contributions to the art of poetry.
 Below is a full list of Honorary Members of the League of Canadian Poets.
-For more information about our active Honorary Members, visit our Member Directory.

 2017: Gord Downie, poet and lead singer of The Tragically Hip